AddieCohen/stoke-weather/.swm/adding-an-instance-of-component.1hwf2.sw.md

 {add a high-level description of Example Component}.

-# TL;DR
+# TL;DRk

-1. Create a class inheriting from {base class} in [add a "/path" of a containing folder, and / or describe the file naming convention](#text-placeholder-id-7wbm4)
+1. Create a class inheriting from {base class} in {add a "/path" of a containing folder, and / or describe the file naming convention}

 2. Define {add class level variables / constants / types to define}